livro-aberto/SphinxEdit/README.md

     virtualenv vir
     source vir/bin/activate

-when needed use `deactivate` to exit the virtualenv
+when needed, use `deactivate` to exit the virtualenv.

+Then type

     pip install -r requirements.txt

-Create config file
+Copy the config files

     cp conf_default.py conf.py

     cp conf/conf_default.py conf/conf.py

-edit the `conf.py` file.
-Specially:

-    Change your secret key
+If you are opening this to the internet, edit the `conf.py` file, specially changing your secret key.